 “She made me a better person in so many ways — personally and professionally,” fundraising consultant Barry Nelson said in an email to Current.
 “I loved her and feel privileged to have her in my life.
 How can we calculate the impact of such a giant in our industry, a fabulous person with a dry sense of humor, and a generous spirit who made us smarter just being in her presence?”

 Appleby is survived by her mother, Carole, and her sisters, Anne Larson, Laura Fagan and Trish Appleby.
-Funeral arrangements are pending.
+A memorial service will be held Sept.
+29 at the Carondelet Center, 1890 Randolph Ave., St. Paul, MN.
+Donations to causes that Appleby supported are being accepted through a GoFundMe page.